V-Sekai/world/70_packet_format.md

 1. Lets assume all bones are in constant motion at all time.
 1. We can pretend a entity is a skeleton without bones and that will work out since a skeleton is a Node3D.

-## Snapshot Size

-The total snapshot size would be the sum of the sizes of all the `Entity` structs for all players and their data packets.

-- Player's `Entity`: `TOTAL_PLAYERS * DATAPACKET_BYTES`.
-- Player's Data Packets: `TOTAL_PLAYERS * TOTAL_DATA_PACKETS * DATAPACKET_BYTES`.

-This calculation assumes that there are no other data included in the snapshot and that the `Entity` struct does not have any padding or alignment issues.
-In a real-world scenario, the actual snapshot size might be larger due to additional game state information, network overhead, etc.

-By using octahedral compression for orientation, we can significantly reduce the snapshot size.
-However, the exact amount of savings depends on the specific details of the game state and the effectiveness of the compression algorithm.

 ## Unknowns

 Define some character limitations, for the skeleton.